KaiqiJinWow/CS420-Project/README.md

 **In the folder "attack & defense"**

 We apply DeepFool to attack the trained model and put the attack samples into training dataset to make the model more robust after model retraining.
-You can download pretrained model in https://jbox.sjtu.edu.cn/l/EnSEzf(password:cath)
+You can download pretrained model in https://jbox.sjtu.edu.cn/l/EnSEzf
+ (password:cath)

 #### Usage